Like a good financial plan, insurance takes into account your goals and current financial situation and should evolve as your life changes.

 Options for paying your life insurance premiums range from cash to liquidating assets to insurance premium financing.

 Insurance isn’t just about planning for life’s worst-case scenarios.
 Insurance is your financial plan’s safety net – having the right insurance at the right amount protects you and your family from unforeseen events and provides a baseline financial cushion.
 Insurance can even be used to diversify your portfolio, add some predictability and reduce your tax burden.

 “Financial planning in general is not a one-and-done transaction, and insurance shouldn’t be either,” notes Jacob Kujala, wealth management insurance strategist for U.S. Bancorp Investments, an affiliate of U.S. Bank.
 “A good financial plan takes into consideration your income, investments, goals and concerns, and then is continually monitored.
 Insurance should follow that plan.”

-“Your insurance policy is unique and very individualized to your situation,” says Taylor Miller, senior vice president and national director of insurance premium financing at U.S. Bank Wealth Management.
-“Your estate plan, your legacy and your wishes after you’re gone must be taken into consideration.”
+“Your insurance policies are unique and very individualized to your situation.
+Your estate plan, your legacy and your wishes after you’re gone must be taken into consideration.”